The Upper Tribunal refused a homeowner's application to remove a covenant preventing building in her garden as well as to vary a limitation on access.

 - Could the Tribunal modify or discharge the limited right of way (i.e., does it have jurisdiction to modify or discharge an easement)?

-The Tribunal held it had no power to alter the terms of the right of way, as section 84 of the Law of Property Act 1925 only allows modification of restrictions, not easements. - Could the restrictive covenant itself be discharged or modified?
+The Tribunal held it had no power to alter the terms of the right of way, as section 84 of the Law of Property Act 1925 only allows modification of restrictions, not easements.
+It also rejected an argument that on its true interpretation of the contract in this case the limitation on the right of way was inextricably bound up with the limitation in the covenant, such that if the covenant was modified the right of way should be read as being similarly modified. - Could the restrictive covenant itself be discharged or modified?

-Mrs Garton argued the restriction was outdated (“obsolete”) since Thoroton Farm had already been redeveloped, and that blocking her proposed development of two new homes was unreasonable.
-On the other hand, the objectors said the restriction protected them from extra traffic, parking pressure, and disturbance within their private estate.
+Mrs Garton argued the restriction was outdated (“obsolete”) since Thoroton Farm had already been redeveloped, and that blocking her proposed development of two new homes impeded a reasonable user of her land.
+She argued that it conferred no practical benefit of substantial value or advantage to the objectors.

 Outcome

-- The restrictive covenant continued to provide real benefits and meaningful protection to owners of the new estate by keeping the estate free from extra traffic and parking.
+- The restrictive covenant continued to provide real benefits and meaningful protection to owners of the new estate; and

-- Even if modification were possible, the Tribunal would have been slow to exercise its discretion where, as in this case, the restrictive covenant has only been recently entered into.
+- Even if modification were possible, the Tribunal would have been slow to exercise its discretion where, as in this case, the restrictive covenant had only been recently entered into.